elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 end
 ```

-6. Expose a socket for Live View to use in your endpoint module:
+6. Expose a socket for LiveView to use in your endpoint module:

 ```elixir